mysterious-coding/base_entranced/README.md

 # What can I do to help?

-You can help with the development of base_entranced by submitting bug reports, comments, feature requests, etc. Click the "Issues" button for this repository to view the current list of known bugs, proposed enhancements, etc. You may reply to these issues with any comments/help you may have to offer.
+You can help with the development of base_entranced by submitting bug reports, comments, feature requests, etc. Click the "Issues" button for this repository to view the current list of known bugs, proposed enhancements, etc. Feel free to reply to these issues with any comments/help/thoughts you have.
 Issues that I am in particular need of help with are marked with the "help wanted" tag.

 Feel free to create a new "issue" with any question/bug report/feature request you may have.
 I will do my best to address your concern promptly.